VSparl/dotfiles/README.md

 ## Structure

 This repo is broken down into directories for the different programs that store config files that I need accross multiple devices.
-Each section also contains a README.md, outlining the usage and installation of the corresponding service.
+Each section also contains a `README.md`, outlining the usage and installation of the corresponding service.

 ## Tweaks.md
-There is one additional file in the root directory (called `tweaks.md`) in which I store smaller things like registry edits or scripts that I found useful but don't really have a spot in their own directory.
+There is one additional file in the root directory [./tweaks.md]((`tweaks.md`)) in which I store smaller things like registry edits or scripts that I found useful but don't really have a spot in their own directory.